 Wearing tight-fitting clothesYour armpits (as well as your groin, elbows, and knees) go through a lot of rubbing and friction throughout the day, and wearing tight clothing only worsens the problem.

 Your daily underarm product may unwittingly be the cause of all your hyperpigmentation woes.
 Some deodorants and antiperspirants use certain ingredients that can irritate the skin like fragrances and alcohol, which is a big no-no for those with sensitive skin.
 Some products still use aluminum in their formula, which clogs up your sweat ducts and inflames the skin.

-Aside from irritation and post-inflammatory hyperpigmentation, dark underarms may also be because of hormonal disorders, such as the troublesome polycystic ovary syndrome (PCOS).
+Aside from irritation and post-inflammatory hyperpigmentation, dark underarms may also be because of hormonal disorders, such as polycystic ovary syndrome (PCOS).
 People with obesity and diabetes are also prone to getting darkened armpits as a side effect.